stanimoto/python-gitfile/README.rst

 gitfile - Git as a versioned file system and its RESTful interface
 ==================================================================

 gitfile is a wrapper to Git and allows to edit files without checking out a repository.
-This library is in an alpha state and is dependent on the development branch of libgit2, and the master branch of pygit2.
+This library is in an alpha state.

 Features
 --------